-A complete application includes: a cover letter indicating an interest in and understanding of teaching in a liberal arts setting, curriculum vitae, copy of graduate transcript, two letters of recommendation (including contact information), and a statement of teaching philosophy.
-Questions may be directed to the interim chair of the department, Mariano Magalhães at marianomagalheas@augustana.edu.
-Review of applications will begin immediately and will continue until the position is filled.
+A complete application includes: a cover letter indicating an interest in and understanding of teaching in a liberal arts setting, curriculum vitae, copy of graduate transcript, and a statement of teaching philosophy.
+Questions may be directed to the chair of the department, at @augustana.edu.
+To guarantee full consideration, please submit all application materials by .
+The position will remain open until filled.